Esri/calcite-maps/README.md

 # Calcite Maps
 A framework for building map apps with Calcite styles and Bootstrap.

-This project contains Calcite colors, styles, themes and layouts for creating responsive map apps with [Bootstrap](http://www.getbootstrap.com) and [Calcite Bootstrap](https://github.com/Esri/calcite-bootstrap).
-The framework extends a number of Bootstrap components and is compatible with [ArcGIS JS 3.x](https://developers.arcgis.com/javascript/), [ArcGIS JS 4.x](https://developers.arcgis.com/javascript/4) and [Esri Leaflet](https://github.com/Esri/esri-leaflet).
+This project contains Calcite colors, styles and layouts for creating responsive map apps with [Bootstrap](http://www.getbootstrap.com) and [Calcite Bootstrap](https://github.com/Esri/calcite-bootstrap).
+The framework includes a number of map app-friendly components and is designed to work seamlessly with [ArcGIS JS 4.x](https://developers.arcgis.com/javascript/4) and other APIs.

 ##What's included

-* Calcite CSS colors, styles, themes and layouts for map apps (top, bottom, jumbo and in-line...)
+* Calcite CSS colors, styles and layouts for map apps (top, bottom, jumbo and in-line...)
 * Dark and light themes for apps and widgets (ArcGIS JS 4.x only)
 * CSS and JS extension for [Bootstrap](http://www.getbootstrap.com) components (navbar, accordion and panels)
 * Customizable Sass build for [Bootstrap](http://www.getbootstrap.com) and [Calcite Bootstrap](https://github.com/Esri/calcite-bootstrap)
 * Support for [ArcGIS JS 3.x](https://developers.arcgis.com/javascript/), [ArcGIS JS 4.x](https://developers.arcgis.com/javascript/) and [Esri Leaflet](https://github.com/Esri/esri-leaflet)
 * Support for Dojo and jQuery

-Visit the [samples](http://esri.github.io/calcite-maps/extras/index.html) to see the different types of apps you can create.
+Try the [samples](http://esri.github.io/calcite-maps/samples/index.html) to see the different types of apps you can build.

 ![calcite-maps.png](./calcite-maps.png?raw=true "Calcite Maps")